-For the rest of this article, I want to focus on an insight that has changed the way I look at the self-confidence equation.
 I admit, it has taken a lot of life experience (and failure) to connect the dots on this one.
-It goes like this: The extent to which you live up to your values has a tremendous impact on how much self-respect, and ultimately self-confidence, you possess.
-Again, it’s your values that matter here, not mine, your parents, or any wise sage that ever lived.
+It goes something like this: The extent to which we live up to our values has a tremendous impact on how much self-respect, and ultimately self-confidence, we possess.
+To be sure, it’s our values that matter here, not our friends,’ parents’, society’s or any wise sage that ever lived.
 Let me give some concrete examples.

 If you are wise, you are wise for your own benefit; if you mock, you alone will bear the consequences.Proverbs 9:12